-I have been working at TeamF1 full-time (More than 3 years)
+I worked at TeamF1 full-time (Less than a year)

 Let us know if we're missing any workplace or industry recognition –